dmbarbour/awelon/AboutAO.md

 An interesting convention to help specify datatypes is to model folds:

-### Integrating Alternative Environments

-The standard environment was developed assuming text-based editing, and relatively simple visualizations.
-But non-standard environments are certainly feasible, e.g. for frameworks, or for streamable programs as the basis for UI and augmented reality (a goal of the Awelon project).

-The integration point between environments will generally be "software components" that have a relatively narrow interface for inputs and outputs.
-When the interface is narrow, writing adapter code is trivial.

-## Refactoring and Discovery
+## Refactoring

-An often underestimated advantage of tacit concatenative is how *easy* refactoring is at the syntactic or structural layers.
-When refactoring is easy, it happens often and fluidly, and software can more readily help.
-Essentially, the [activation energy](http://en.wikipedia.org/wiki/Activation_energy) is lower.
+There is significant utility of being able to refactor at the syntactic layer, i.e. by copy-and-paste or search-and-replace of common code segments.
+When refactoring is easy, it happens often and fluidly and is more readily aided by software.
+AO simplifies this further by favoring a flat namespace - there is no need to parse context to comprehend bindings.

-In AO, users can learn words.
-A word is often defined by a sequence of five to twelve more words.
-When a sequence is encountered a few times in a codebase, the programming environment might highlight it for refactoring.

-We can also explore spatial aliasing - how we choose to factor the borders between words.
-Conceptually, we can expand definitions in place and decide whether different borders and boundaries would lead to greater reuse or more comprehensible code.

-A good AO programming environment should greatly aide with refactoring, highlighting opportunities without being obtrusive about it.

-And refactoring doesn't need to find new words; if an AO dictionary is used for hundreds or thousands of projects, it is quite possible that another project has already discovered the useful and reusable words that you desire.
-The greater history a dictionary has, the more such words will be discovered.

-Discovery becomes a didactic experience, an opportunity to learn a new word, study how it is used, possibly learn about a project related to your own.
+An AO programming environment should help developers refactor, e.g. highlight sequences of five to twelve words that are seen many times in a codebase, or sequences that already have dedicated names.
+In the latter case, the AO programming environment would implicitly help developers discover and learn existing words.

+Beyond simple pattern matching, we must also concern ourselves with the boundaries, how definitions are aligned and coupled with words.
+For example:

+        word1  word2            word3  word4  e
+        a b c  d e      (vs)    a b    c d

+Well chosen boundaries results in more comprehensible, reusable code.
+AO words are at once functions, modules, and software components.
+Thus the boundaries correspond to interface and coupling decisions.
+Unfortunately, whether boundaries are well chosen is often unclear before there is a great deal of reuse in a broad variety of contexts.

+An AO programming environment should also support developers in exploring different arrangements of boundaries, in addition to other equivalent expressions of the same behavior based on blocks or causal commutativity.

 ## Dissassembly and Translation